-A Spanish Sabores favorite of mine is this tuna belly, blood orange, and avocado salad.
+A favorite winter salad of mine is this tuna belly, blood orange, and avocado salad.

 It’s a good thing that Christmas meals in Spain are hours-long affairs, otherwise, I’d never be hungry enough by the time the second course came!
 And trust me, you want to be hungry for this feast.

 The rest of the meal seems like child’s play compared to most second course dishes.
 Roasting is the name of the game whether it be lamb, fish, turkey or suckling pig.